mwinfman/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-client-side-load-balancer/pws-lab.md

 ### Setup `greeting-ribbon-rest`

 1) Review the the following file: `$CLOUD_NATIVE_APP_LABS_HOME/greeting-ribbon-rest/src/main/java/io/pivotal/greeting/GreetingController.java`.
 Notice the `RestTemplate`.
 It is not the usual `RestTemplate`, it is load balanced by Ribbon.
+The `@LoadBalanced` annotation is a qualifier to ensure we get the load balanced `RestTemplate` injected.

 ```java
 @Controller